binkley/kunits/README.md

 [![license](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-(This project covers mostly silly units: Metric is uninteresting except that being based on base-10, it is not representable by binary computers; the French revolutionaries overlooked that.)
+(This project covers mostly silly units: Metric is uninteresting except that being based on base 10, it is not representable by binary computers; the French revolutionaries overlooked that.)

 * [Build](#build)